prakash-urkude/IWCN/README.md

 # CompanyName- IWCN

 ## About
-It is an app application helps to get the origin of phone number.
+It is an app application helps to get the origin of phone number. ex: - bharat , india ,hindustan .

 ## Start
 just change the branch and do "npm i" and enjoy this app.